Health

 4. Engineer's design (if necessary).

-3. You can submit your application and supporting documents online or bring them to the Department offices in Fort Collins, or Estes Park at the addresses listed at the bottom of this page.
+3. You can submit your application and documents online or drop them off at the Department offices in Fort Collins or Estes Park.
+The addresses are listed at the bottom of this page.

-4. Permit fees for each type of permit are listed at the top of the application form.
-Payment is due at the time of application.
+4. Permit fees for each type are shown at the top of the application form.
+You’ll need to pay the fee when you submit your application.

-6. A plot plan must be submitted with the application for all permit types (example on opposite page).
-The plot plan may be hand drawn, but must identify property lines, existing structures, area of the proposed system, and approximate location of soils tests (percolation test and/or soil test pits).
+1. You need to include a plot plan with your application for all permit types (see the example on the next page).
+The plot plan can be hand-drawn but must show the property lines, existing buildings, the area where the system will go, and the approximate location of soil tests (like percolation tests or soil test pits).

 Notes